ddp2p/DDP2P/README.md

 Direct Democracy P2P

-src contains the code of version 0.9.55
+src_version1 contains the outdated code of version 0.9.55

 src_android
 	    contains the code reorganized such that the whole GUI of in the package widgets.